CS 240: Algorithms and Data Structures

 Neither ArrayDeque nor LinkedList satisfy both of these requirements.
 While the ArrayDeque provides amortized \(\Theta(1)\) append and remove operations, the need to resize the underlying array means that appending will occasionally require \(\Theta(n)\) steps.
 The LinkedList does provide \(\Theta(1)\) append and remove in the worst case, but it is quite inefficient in terms of space.
 The need to store backward and forward references for each item stored means that as much as 2/3 of the required memory is “wasted” overhead.

-Part 1: Hybrid Deque
+Hybrid Deque Data Structure

 For this project we will develop a HybridDeque class that combines some of the advantages of contiguous and linked data structures.
 Our implementation is inspired by the Python deque collection.
 The following description is taken from the internal documentation for that class: